Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 “No, none of these ones do…”

 Then on the way out, we came across a puffy, big-eyed Pomeranian with a goofy smile.
-“Now, that’s you,” Mario said definitively.
+“Now, that’s you,” Sally said definitively.
 I couldn’t agree more.

 If you’ve been traveling for awhile and missing your dog, the Bau House is a great spot to get in some puppy cuddle time.
 The next time I come to Korea, you can bet I’ll be checking out the cat cafes as well!